brucemack/brucemack.github.io/_posts/2024-07-05-missing-link.md

 I've been working from a set of schematics kindly loaned to me by Dave Babcock.
 The pages used to describe the 1620's I/O system (including the typewriter) are different from the rest of the diagrams because they aren't implemented using "normal" SMS cards.
-Strictly speaking, these are not ALDs.
+Strictly speaking, these pages are not ALDs.
 I/O devices live in the physical world and involve control over a lot of whirring/moving/spinning/clicking mechanical parts, as described in my previous post.
 This would be a clock-maker's paradise.